 Do the benefits vis-à-vis enhanced maritime safety, maritime security or protection of the marine environment expected to be derived from the inclusion of the new item proposed justify such action?

-Evolving technology and e-navigation applications will drive change in the maritime communications system.
+Evolving technology and e-navigation applications will continue to drive change in the maritime communications system.
 With or without a GMDSS modernization plan, shore facilities and ship operators will have more economical and efficient choices for exchanging the information they need for the safe operation of ships.
 Unless the GMDSS can evolve to include these technologies, ship operators may find themselves carrying obsolete equipment for the sole purpose of meeting a SOLAS requirement.
+In addition, if future advances are not well controlled there is a risk that increasing complexity will cause incompatibility between equipment, in turn resulting in decreased availability and adverse safety outcomes.

-It may be that the scoping exercise will confirm that although operationally the GMDSS functions well, enhanced safety, response to alerts and follow up communications, especially in the Polar Regions, could be attained by the integration of newer technologies and existing systems.
+It may be that the scoping exercise will confirm that although operationally the GMDSS functions well, enhanced safety, response to alerts and follow-up communications, especially in the Polar Regions, could be attained by the integration of newer technologies and existing systems.

+The examination of the technology used for the provision of maritime safety information may result in alternative proposals to allow for more rapid dissemination of maritime safety information in certain sea areas.

 The e-navigation strategy and the pulling together of some of the salient strands within this visionary introduction of technology and systems, together with the GMDSS and its mature existing technologies, can only lead to overall improvement in safety and efficiency.
-Enhanced use of allocated spectrum can only be of benefit where the provision in some areas is over congestion and others under-utilization and where, internationally, the assignment becomes more competitive.
-Current and emerging technologies could also be investigated so that more efficient use of all spectrums would be provided.)
+Enhanced use of allocated spectrum can only be of benefit where the provision in some areas is congested and in others under-utilized and where, internationally, the assignment becomes more competitive.
+Current and emerging technologies could also be investigated so that more efficient use of all spectrum could be provided.

-The key benefits of the proposed actions would be to all seafarers, ensuring the GMDSS will be fit for purpose for the 21st century and beyond to allow modern technologies to be incorporated into the GMDSS, thus enhancing and improving safety of life at sea.
+The key benefits of the proposed actions would be to all seafarers, shore communications providers, rescue coordination centres, ship owners and managers, surveyors, training establishments, those involved in the provision of maritime communications equipment, classification societies and regulators.
+The proposed actions aim to ensure that the GMDSS continues to be fit for purpose for the 21st century and beyond, to allow modern technologies to be incorporated into the GMDSS, thus enhancing and improving safety of life at sea.

-The benefits that emerge include enhancement of safety, security, environmental protection and general communications for the industry, while mariners would benefit from a GMDSS that is fully modern and responsive to user needs.
+The benefits that are expected to emerge, include enhancement of safety in general, and navigation safety in particular, security, environmental protection and general communications for the industry, while mariners would benefit from a GMDSS that is fully modern and responsive to user needs.

 Industry standards

-IMO has the benefit of of a close relationship with the International Electrotechnical Electrotechnical Commission (IEC), and IEC Technical Committee 80 (TC80), Maritime navigation and radiocommunication equipment and systems.
+IMO has the benefit of a close relationship with the International Electrotechnical Electrotechnical Commission (IEC), and IEC Technical Committee 80 (TC80), Maritime navigation and radiocommunication equipment and systems.
 TC80 has continued to develop standards as required, throughout the existence of the GMDSS.
 Standards, during review, are improved to reflect technological advancement and improvement.
-It is unlikely that new standards will be needed for existing technologies, but the continued support of TC80 may be expected for new technologies, as required.
+It is unlikely that new standards will be needed for existing technologies, however, some existing technology standards will require to be revised into the future (examples could include AIS, DSC, VHF radio, EPIRBs and LRIT equipment), but the continued support of TC80 may be expected for new technologies, as required.

 IMO also has a close relationship with the International Telecommunications Union (ITU), and has formed a Joint Experts Group with ITU to ensure close coordination on revisions required to the Radio Regulations and associated ITU Recommendations.